Avudaithangam/FastCarzWeb/README.md

   - All the environment deployment is added on the same pipeline as above
 5) The deployments to QA and Prod should be enabled with Approvals from approvers only.
   - The QA and Prod environments have been setup in a way that the deployment happens only on approval. https://dev.azure.com/avuvig/FastCarz/_environments/6/checks

+# Known Issues
+- The pipeline repository trigger is not working even when it is defined correctly